Skip to main content

 LP Share of Promote Split (above 8% pref)

-Illustrative only — based on Base Case assumptions.
-Actual results will differ.
+Illustrative only — based on Base Case assumptions, pending model rerun (v1.7) with actual Truliant debt terms.
+Actual results will differ materially.

 Pref Rate8.0%